nickbaumann98/cline_docs/prompting/custom instructions library/cline-memory-bank.md

 * projectbrief.md is your foundation
 * activeContext.md changes most often
 * progress.md tracks milestones
+* the journal is the meat and potatoes for consistency and Cline automatically tracking itself
 * .clinerules captures learning

 ### 5. Tips for Success